Breaking Free of Rx Psych Drugs

 Hope Elizabeth Maraday, a 27 year resident of the Hudson Valley,

-er for the City of Newburgh Fire Department.,
+NY and Fire Dispatcher for the City of Newburgh Fire Department.,

 entered into eternal rest on Monday, June 1, 2015.
 She was 42 years old.